Getting all flags

 Overview

 This topic explains how the all flags feature works in the LaunchDarkly SDKs that support it.
-The all flags feature is available for both client-side and server-side SDKs.
+The all flags feature is available for client-side, server-side, and edge SDKs.

 A context is a generalized way of referring to the people, services, machines, or other resources that encounter feature flags in your product.
 Contexts replace another data object in LaunchDarkly: "users."